programmarchy/antler-hackathon/README.md

 Abby is a chatbot that can help you answer questions about real estate.

-In fact, she can even pass the real estaate licensing exam!
+In fact, she can even pass the real estate licensing exam!

 ## Run the demo